Democrats, Trump Blame Each Other for Government Shutdown Chaos

-The two Congressional Democratic leaders are blaming President Donald Trump for "plunging the country into chaos" on Christmas Eve – when, according to the carol, all is supposed to be "calm and bright."
+While government agencies dealing with national security and public safety remain open, other offices are closed and 800,000 federal workers are on furlough.
+Those who are considered to be essential employees are reporting for duty, but will not get a paycheck for that work until the shutdown is over.

+"The president wanted the shutdown, but seems not to know how to get himself out of it," Senator Minority Leader Chuck Schumer and incoming House speaker Nancy Pelosi wrote in a joint statement.

-"The stock market is tanking and the president is waging a personal war on the Federal Reserve after he just fired the secretary of defense," Senator Chuck Schumer and incoming House Speaker Nancy Pelosi said Monday.
+"The stock market is tanking and the president is waging a personal war on the Federal Reserve after he just fired the secretary of defense," they said.

-"The president wanted the shutdown, but seems not to know how to get himself out of it," they wrote in a joint statement.

-Schumer and Pelosi were referring to the partial federal government shutdown which enters its fourth day on Christmas, with no clear end in sight.

-Trump is demanding $5 billion for a wall along the U.S. - Mexican border.
-Democrats say no way and have offered $1.3 billion for what they call border security.
+Trump has demanded $5 billion for a wall along the U.S.-Mexico border.
+Democrats have offered $1.3 billion for other border security measures.

 The president canceled his Christmas vacation to his Florida resort because of the impasse with Congress.